 A couple hours after we ate, we had to return to the restaurant to find our daughter’s shoes which she loves to take off as soon as I put them on her feet.
 (Seriously, why can’t toddlers keep their dang shoes on?!)
 When we went in to ask the staff if they had seen any baby sandals lying around, our waiter came over to greet us once again.
 As I was explaining what the lost sandals looked like to another restaurant employee, our waiter pulled out his phone to show her a picture of Avery’s shoes.

 But he didn’t have to open his photo gallery to do so.
-He had already changed the wallpaper on his phone to the picture of him and Avery!
+He had already changed the wallpaper on his phone to the picture of him and our toddler!
 Don’t get me wrong, I love kids, but never once have I considered using a random kid’s picture as my wallpaper image.
 Again, this would typically seem creepy… but for some reason, it just didn’t.

 We experienced a similar situation when we went to Costa Rica in 2015.
 Everywhere we went our waiters would offer to hold Avery for us while we ate.
 She was only 6 months old, and high chairs are not as common in Central America as they are in the states.
 So perhaps that experience prepared us for this one.
 But it definitely didn’t prepare us for the paparazzi storm that soon followed.